 For 2014, you can contribute $3,350 if you have an individual plan.
 Or $6,550 for a family plan.
 If you’re 55 or older, you can add an additional $1,000.

-Strategy 1: Make the maximum allowed contributions to your HSA at the beginning of each year.
-Even though you have until April 15 of the following year to make HSA deposits, you can take advantage of the tax-free growth in your account by funding it as soon as possible.
-Over decades, you could accumulate tens of thousands of additional dollars with this strategy alone.
+Strategy 1: Fund your HSA early.
+Contribute the maximum allowed to your account at the beginning of each year.
+Even though you have until April 15 of the next year to make HSA deposits, this gives you more time to take advantage of your HSA's tax-free growth.
+Over the years, you could get tens of thousands of additional dollars with this strategy alone.

-Strategy 2: Delay withdrawing money from your HSA as long as possible.
-You have the option of paying for your medical expenses out of pocket and leaving your money in the HSA so it grows tax free.
-You may reimburse yourself from your HSA at any future time to pay for eligible medical expenses you incur today.
+Strategy 2: Wait to withdraw.
+Delay taking money from your HSA for as long as possible.
+Pay for your medical expenses out of pocket and leave your HSA money so it grows tax free.
+Then pay yourself back from your HSA in the future for those eligible medical expenses.
 Be sure to save your receipts.

-Strategy 3: Place your HSA funds in mutual funds or other investments that offer growth potential.*
+Strategy 3: Invest.
+Use your HSA balance to buy mutual funds or other investments that offer growth potential.*

 A 45-year-old couple could have $134,525 to $172,510 EXTRA in their HSA when they retire by using these strategies.
 Here's how:

 They deposit $5,450 annually to their HSA for 20 years and earn a 6 percent return on their HSA investments:*